KhartesViewer/scroll2zarr/README.md

 existing directories there.
-You should see one directory per level, starting with `0`, which is the full-resolution zarr data store, then `1`, `2`, etc.  As the name of the option suggests, pass it the number of the first level that is not alread there.
+You should see one directory per level, starting with `0`, which is the full-resolution zarr data store, then `1`, `2`, etc.  As the name of the option suggests, pass it the number of the first level that is not already there.
 You may also need to set **nlevels** to a different value.

 ## OME-Zarr conversion: Time and space